TBG

 Cleaning

 We scoop their litter boxes and sweep the bathroom once a day.
 There are poop bags in the top right drawer under the bathroom sink.
 Once scooped, take the bag out to the green bin in the garbage area behind the building.
-The side door is closest, and the large building key works on this door.
+The side door is closest, the large building key works on this door, and the code for the gate to access the back area is 1907A.

 Top up the litter every few days to keep about 2 inches in each box.
 Extra litter is in the laundry closet.